-Philippine Seven Corporation (“PSC”) was registered with the Securities and Exchange Commission (“SEC”) on November 1982.
-It acquired from Southland Corporation (nowSeven Eleven, Inc.) of Dallas, Texas the license to operate 7-Eleven stores in the Philippines inDecember 13, 1982.
+Philippine Seven Corporation (“PSC”) was registered with the Securities and Exchange Commission (“SEC”) on November 23, 1982.
+It acquired from Southland Corporation (now Seven Eleven, Inc. or “SEI”) of Dallas, Texas the license to operate 7-Eleven stores in the Philippines in December 13, 1982.
 Operations commenced with the opening of its first store in February 29, 1984 at the corner of Kamias Road and EDSA Quezon City, Metro Manila.
 Considering the country’s economic condition at that time, the Company grew slowly in its first few years of existence.

-In July 1988, PSC transferred the Philippine area license to operate 7-Eleven stores to its affiliate, Phil-Seven Properties Corporation (“PSPC”), together with some of its store properties.
+In July 28, 1988, PSC transferred the Philippine area license to operate 7-Eleven stores to its affiliate, Phil-Seven Properties Corporation (“PSPC”), together with some of its store properties.
 In exchange thereof, PSC received 47% of PSPC stock as payment.
 Concurrent with the transfer, PSC entered into a sublicensing agreement with PSPC to operate 7-Eleven stores in Metro Manila and suburbs.
 As part of PSPC’s main business, it acquired or leased commercial properties and constructed retail store buildings, leasing the buildings to PSC on long term basis together with most of the capital equipment used for store operations.
 In effect, PSC concentrated on managing its stores and effectively took the role of a pure retailer.

 With the effectivity of the Retail Trade Liberalization Act (R.A.
 8762) on March 25, 2000, foreign entities were allowed to invest in an existing retail company subject to the requirements of the law.
-President Chain Store Corporation of Taiwan (PCSC), which is also the 7-Eleven licensee in Taiwan operating about 2,700 stores, purchased 119,575,008 common shares of PSC or 50.4% of PSC’s outstanding capital stock at the price of P8.30 per share.
-The purchase was made under a tender offer during October 9 to November 7, 2000 by President Chain Store (Labuan) Holdings, Ltd., a Malaysian investment holding company, wholly-owned by PCSC.
-The acquisition is meant to forge a strategic alliance which aims to provide PSC with technical support from PCSC in strengthening its organizational structure and operating systems.
-This shall enable PSC to pursue store expansion plans on sound and profitable basis.
-A new affiliate, Store Sites Holdings Inc., was also established on November 9, 2000, as the entity to own land properties of the Company.
+President Chain Store (Labuan) Holdings, Ltd. (PCSL), a Malaysian investment holding company, purchased 119,575,008 common shares of PSC or 50.4% of PSC’s outstanding capital stock at the price of P8.30 per share.
+The purchase was made under a tender offer during October 9 to November 7, 2000.
+PCSL is affiliated with President Chain Store Corporation, which is also the 7-Eleven licensee in Taiwan.
+This provided source for technical support to strengthen PSC’s organizational structure and operating systems and pursue store expansion plans.
+A new affiliate, Store Sites Holding, Inc., was also established on November 9, 2000, as the entity to own land properties.
 These land properties are leased to PSC by SSHI.